The Sims 2: Sims

 The main part of the game is to lead a Sim from the start of life to death.
 A Sim will be born when a female Sim and a male Sim try for a baby several times.
 The mother will spend 3 Sim days (each day lasts 24 minutes though time can be sped-up) pregnant before giving birth to a baby.
 During Pregnancy, the belly does not expand gradually.
-Instead, every day, it "pops" to a bigger size.
+Instead, every day, it pops to a bigger size.
 Players can name the new Sim upon birth.
 The baby's appearance and personality will be based on the genetics of its parents (though the baby's appearance is hidden until it becomes a toddler).
 Babies can also be adopted by calling adoption service on the phone, even by single parents, old age sims or same-gender couples.
 The baby will change into a toddler in 3 days, and 4 more days for the toddler to change into a child.
 After 8 days, the child grows into a teenager, and will live 15 days before changing into an adult.
 After 29 days, the Sim will become an elder.
 An elder will eventually die; the length of this final stage depends on the aspiration bar when they become an elder.

 Babies, toddlers, children, teens, and adults can be advanced to their next life stage at any time during the 24 Sim hours before they will grow up automatically.
 For babies, this requires using the birthday cake.
 Toddlers, children, teens, and adults can use the "Grow Up" self-interaction.
 If the university expansion pack is installed, teens have the option to go to college, where they will be young adults for approximately 24 days.
 Aging can be disabled via cheats.

-Players will need to build up talent badges, skills and relationships with other people, so that they can be successful in their career.
+Poor choices can have consequences.
+Players will need to build up talent badges, skills, and relationships with other people, so that they can be successful in their career.
 A player will also need to make sure a Sim is happy and well by fulfilling wants (including lifetime wants, avoiding fears, and fulfilling motives).
 Pregnancy, toddlers, teens, and elders are new stages of life.
 Young adult is a unique age added with the University expansion.
 Teen Sims will become young adults once they are moved to a university, and will be adults once they leave campus, regardless of the reason.